 G P Allen

-George Pemberton Allen (1872-1956) was the son of a manufacturing engineer, who owned a works in Bedford, though he seems only to have lived there at a later date – in 1881 the family was living in London and in 1891 at Cowfold, including in both cases the father.
-The son trained under F W Hunt of Baker Street, surveyor to Lord Portman’s estate, and was also a pupil of Sir A W Blomfield, with whose sons he worked on occasion, e g at All Saints, Bedford (1909).
-He practised mainly in the Bedford area, designing churches and a few schools.
-He also worked around 1897 on a house nearby that his father had acquired.
-From 1902 to 1911 he was a partner in the practice of Law and Allen, which also did work at Pagham church; nothing certain is known of Law, though on the assumption that, as was common, the practice retained the name of its deceased member, he could conceivably be Edmund Law (1840-1904), the son of the prolific Northamptonshire architect, Edmund Francis Law (1810-82).
+George Pemberton Allen (1872-1956) was the son of a manufacturing engineer of Bedford, though he only lived there briefly at this time for in 1881 the family was living in London, including the father.
+By 1891 the whole family had moved to Cowfold, Sussex and the architect had connections with the county for the rest of his life, though the reason for the move and a later one to Pagham is lost.
+He trained under F W Hunt of Baker Street, surveyor to Lord Portman’s estate, and was also a pupil of Sir A W Blomfield, with whose sons he worked on occasion, e g at All Saints, Bedford (1909).
+Initially, he practised in the Bedford area, designing churches and a few schools and worked around 1897 on a house there that his father had acquired, presumably after establishing his own works in the town in 1894.
+From 1902 to 1911 the son was a partner in the London practice of Law and Allen, which also did work at Pagham church; nothing certain is known of Law, though on the assumption that, as was common, the practice retained the name of its deceased member, he could conceivably be Edmund Law (1840-1904), the son of the prolific Northamptonshire architect, Edmund Francis Law (1810-82).
 In 1914 Allen briefly had an office on his own in Craven Street, Strand (KD/L) and thereafter disappears from London.
-His family latterly lived at Aldwick, then in the parish of Pagham, though according to his minimal obituary in The Builder he died at Welwyn Garden City, which suggests that his own primary loyalties remained north of London.
+His family finally settled at Aldwick, then in the parish of Pagham, where they may have retained a presence.
+However, according to his minimal obituary in The Builder Allen died at Welwyn Garden City, which suggests that his own primary loyalties remained north of London.